stustanet/helgrind/README.md

 ## Access Revocation
 Access can easily be managed in `/etc/helgrind.json`.
 Either the user can be removed entirely or the specific user or user device can be set to `Enabled = false`.

+## TODO
+- create a signature (HMAC) for the whole request body and selected headers
+- include a timestamp in the HMAC